 The original 1-800-Flowers chatbot demonstrates that this company is no laggard.
 They launched their Facebook Messenger chatbot in April 2016 at the F8 conference.
 What better press than Mark Zuckerberg announcing “To order from 1-800-Flowers, you never have to call 1-800-Flowers again.”

-The opening dialog asks whether you want to place an order or talk to someone.
+The opening dialog asked whether we wanted to place an order or talk to someone.
 “Talk to someone” is the legacy of running a phone based service reinforced by the name “1-800-Flowers”.
-The bot then immediately asks the delivery address.
+The chatbot then immediately asked for a delivery address.
 Understandable because they need to work out if they can deliver there, but we think that, in the case of purchasing flowers, customers are likely to be happy or sad, so both sensitivity and inspiration might be warranted here.
 We’re sure that if you called a 1-800 human they’d be a little more empathetic.
 It pays to think of a chatbot as a frontline customer service agent.

 The 1-800-Flowers chatbot on Facebook was clearly a first generation bot that put the company on the radar as being leading edge.
-There are a few take-aways from this experience:
+There are a few takeaways from this experience:

 1-800-Flowers are not going to get left behind, taking all the learnings from this first iteration, they have created a whole new experience on their site itself.
-We also had a conversation with Gywn, the 1-800-Flowers Chatbot.
+We also had a conversation with Gywn, the 1-800-Flowers chatbot.

 If you’re thinking of building a chatbot to take orders or to provide customer service for your e-commerce channel, just email us at firstname.lastname@example.org